Jaguar000212/LOTM-API/README.md

 # Mystic ✨

-An API to access all the major details of any charcter from the well renouned novel, `The Lord of the Mysteries`. <br>
+An API to access all the major details of any character from the well-renowned novel, `The Lord of the Mysteries`.
 The API extracts data from the website "https://lordofthemysteries.fandom.com/wiki/"
-> The API is under developement.
-Some elements may contain bugs, more features upcoming.
+> The API is under development.
+Some elements may contain bugs, and more features are upcoming.

 ---

 ### - ⚒️ Requirements
 - `requests` for retrieving the webpage.
 - `BeautifulSoup` for HTML parsing and scraping.
-- `NLTK` for correct generation of the url.
+- `NLTK` for the correct generation of the URL.

 ---

 ### - 💻 Installation
-Simply clone the the repo, and use the `Character` class.
+Simply clone the repo and use the `Character` class.

 ```sh
 # Install the requirements